VirtusLab/scala-cli/website/docs/cookbooks/vscode.md

 }
 ```

-The following command generates configurations files for VSCode support:
+The following command generates configuration files for VSCode support:

 ```bash
 scala-cli setup-ide .
 ```

 There is also another way.
-The first time you run the `run`|`compile`|`test` commands, the configuration files for the VSCode will be also generated.
+The first time you run the `run`|`compile`|`test` commands, the configuration files for the
+VSCode will be also generated.

 ```bash
 scala-cli run .